Sawnon/Oxy-bot/README.md

 ```
 * New features
-  1.Bots Logs all it's commands in the Logs file.
+Bot logs all it's actions in the logs file

 1.6 coming soon!
 ---